tasosalvas/spdiu/README.md

 With just a bit of configuration, you can use SpdIU to download any of the SPD forks available in the wild!

+## Display Profile and Game data

+Get overviews of every single thing stored in your save data.

+## Cheat like it's 1989

+Βless your next run with one out of a selection of care packages, or downright edit in that upgraded armor you wanted.

+It's your game, after all!

 # Changelog

 The project uses [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and roughly tries to abide with [Keep a Changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).